nanogiants/nestjs-swagger-api-exception-decorator/docs/api.md

 }
 ```

-The template specifies the example value which will be shown in Swagger UI.
+The template specifies the example value which will be shown in Swagger-UI.

 #### JSON object